Special Programs

 Any household currently on the HACCC’s Housing Choice Voucher Program waiting list is eligible to contact the Continuum of Care’s Coordinated Entry Services for evaluation and receive a direct referral to HACCC for voucher assistance.

-This program currently offers forty-one (41) Stability Vouchers to eligible households referred through the Continuum of Care’s Coordinated Entry Services and is administered through the HACCC’s Housing Choice Voucher program.
+This program currently offers 41 Stability Vouchers, 25 of which have been project-based, to eligible households referred through the Continuum of Care’s Coordinated Entry Services and is administered through the HACCC’s Housing Choice Voucher program.

 Accessibility Toolbar